 Every spring we kill dolls.

 It’s a Polish tradition to make human-sized dolls at the end of winter (called Marzanna) and drown it when the spring begins.
 This is how we say goodbye to the winter and, by accident, make of Poland funny and really interesting country.
 Do you have traditions like this?

 Funny Poland facts #5

 Fun fact: Our donuts are not round.

 Every year, on Thursday before Ash Wednesday, we celebrate Tłusty Czwartek (Fat Thursday).
 On this day you can eat as many donuts as you want.
 People ask each other how many donuts did they eat.
-This is another of our favourite Poland facts, what a fun competition to have!
+This is another of our favorite Poland facts, what a fun competition to have!

 Funny facts about Poland #6